3l-d1abl0/OpenCV-installation-on-Windows-for-gcc-mingw-codeblocks/README.md

+OpenCV installation on Windows for gcc/mingw/codeblocks

-1. we need to install 64bit Mingw as code blocks by Default installs 32bit. install it to C:\your_path\mingw64\
+1.Firstly, we need to install 64bit Mingw as code blocks by Default installs 32bit. install it to C:\your_path\mingw64\

 2. Add the path C:\your_path\mingw64\bin\ to environment variable path.